• Skip to main content

 • Sponsor

+Coffee is a popular stimulant drink.
+It’s complex flavors taste good too.
 Most of us use coffee to wake up or stay awake, but brewed correctly, it has both exciting and calming effects.
-The caffeine in coffee actually works by blocking the neurotransmitter that makes you feel tired.
-It works just like Viagra for the mind. 😅
+The caffeine in coffee actually works by blocking the neurotransmitter that makes you feel tired, so it works like Viagra for the mind. 😅

-National Coffee Day
+National Coffee Day and International Coffee Day

 National Coffee Day in the USA is September 29.
 International Coffee Day is October 1.

-Many Modern Coffee Producers are Latin Countries
+Many Latin Countries are Modern Coffee Producers

 Is your favorite coffee Brazilian, Colombian, Ethiopian, Honduran, Ugandan, Mexican or Peruvian?
 These are the top Latin and African coffee producers by rank in 2023.